7 Household Items That Should Never Be Flushed Down the Toilet

 Dissolving condoms in the toilet could cause blockages in both your plumbing system and the wastewater treatment plant.

-Grease and oil must be disposed of in a container and thrown away in the garbage bin, as they will harden and cause blockages in your drains and pipes.
+Grease and oil must be disposed of in a container, then thrown in the trash, because they’ll harden, causing obstructions in your drains or pipes.

-Tampons and sanitary pads are often marketed by their name as "flushable, " but flushing them is not likely to cause problems later when they combine with other items and cause a obstruction.
+Tampons and sanitary pads are often marketed to be "flushable, " but flushing them is not likely to cause troubles later on if they mix with other things to create a nasty clog.

 5. Medicines